-Welcome back to our 3-part series on how different stakeholders (Customer, Company Executive, Customer Support Lead) think about understanding the customer’s voice.
+Welcome back to our 3-part series on how different stakeholders (Customer, Company Executive, Customer Support Lead, and other CX professionals) think about understanding the customer’s voice.
 The last voice (but certainly not least) we wanted to cover is the voice of a Customer Support Leader.

 The Customer Support Leader is a particularly important voice as they are the orchestrator of all customer conversations.
-They are the connection between customer and company.
+They're the connection between customer and company.

 For this edition, we sat down with Kriti Kapoor, former Head of Social Customer Care at Microsoft.
 Kapoor has over 20 years of experience as a leader in the customer support industry, including working as the Global Director of Social Care at HP.
-Over the years, she has learned a thing or two about how important listening to the voice of customer is.
+Over the years, she has learned a thing or two about how important having a successful VOC program is in building strong customer relationships.

-It is essential for a company to listen to customer feedback regardless if the experience was positive or not.
-Bring in examples of customer tweets from social media to try and understand what happened in the situation.
-Look for where the friction was in the product and resolve any issues.
+A company needs to listen to customer feedback regardless if the experience was positive or not.
+Bring in examples of customer tweets from real-time social media or survey responses to try and understand what took place in the customer journey.
+Look for where the friction was in the product (whether if it's a new product lifecycle or an established one) and resolve any issues.
 If it was a great experience, companies should double down on those successes and keep improving to exceed the customer’s expectations next time.

-Throughout Kapoor’s CX journey, a valuable challenge she has faced is learning how to measure customer experience across all channels and simplifying it into one vision.
+Throughout Kapoor’s CX journey, a valuable challenge she has faced is learning how to use metrics, market research, VoC data, and customer data across all channels and simplifying it into one vision.
 With a diverse group of customers comes a large range of experiences and preferred channels including chat, or social media.

-Kapoor believes that there needs to be a holistic way to tie this data together.
-“The main problem is that each department looks only at their piece of the puzzle rather than being customer centric, its still either very channel centric or function centric view of the world”.
+Kapoor believes that there needs to be a holistic way to tie and automate this data together.
+“The main problem is that each department looks only at their piece of the puzzle rather than being customer-centric.
+It's still either very channel-centric or function centric view of the world”.

-Customer retention depends on all channels focusing on a singular vision.
+Customer retention and customer loyalty depend on all channels focusing on a singular vision.
 This begins with breaking the silos and starting with the customer at the center of that experience.
-Being customer centric means looking at the bigger picture, not just focusing on one piece of the puzzle.
+Being customer-centric means looking at the bigger picture, not just focusing on one piece of the puzzle.

-“In our online community we had received feedback from one of our customers who had an issue with a brand new printer that he had purchased for his son’s Boy Scouts Soapbox Derby.
+“In our online community, we had received feedback from an unhappy customer who had an issue with a brand new printer that he had purchased for his son’s Boy Scouts Soapbox Derby.
 He was part of a volunteering team for the weekend and he desperately needed his printer to work.
 He came on my community’s page to talk about his issue and someone on the thread contacted us about the dilemma.

 Our Executive Escalation team learned about the issue and coordinated with this customer to have a brand new printer delivered to his house in time for the weekend.
 He appreciated it and couldn’t believe that we went out of our way to do that for him.

 For me, that is when the voice of the customer is so important.
-Just one little interaction has the potential to have a profound impact on other people.
+Just one little interaction has the potential to have a profound impact on other people and create a better customer experience.
 That makes the relationship between the company and the customer so real.
 He was pleasantly surprised and that for me was a beautiful moment of reflecting how when we do this right, you can create magic."

 “Just one little interaction has the potential to have a profound impact on other people.”